gotthardp/lorawan-server/doc/Administration.md

 You can administrate and manage the server via a set of web-pages or via a REST API.
 By default, the server listens on HTTP port 8080 and expects "admin" as both username and password.

+The port and default credentials (which are set when the server database is created) can be changed in the [`sys.config`](lorawan_server.config).
+The credentials can be then altered via the admin interface.

 ## REST API

 The following REST resources are made available: